vantrinh7/Bond/README.md

 * [CalendarCustomView.java](https://github.com/vantrinh7/Bond/blob/master/app/src/main/java/com/example/demouser/bond/CalendarCustomView.java) creates a calendar view using GridAdapter.java.
 This class also specifies what happens when there are click events on each grid cell.
 * [GridAdapter.java](https://github.com/vantrinh7/Bond/blob/master/app/src/main/java/com/example/demouser/bond/GridAdapter.java) extends ArrayAdapter and constructs a calendar grid view.
 It also adds and displays current date and events on the calendar.
 * [EventObjects.java](https://github.com/vantrinh7/Bond/blob/master/app/src/main/java/com/example/demouser/bond/EventObjects.java) defines an event with the date and content of the event.
 * [TemplateMainActivity.java](https://github.com/vantrinh7/Bond/blob/master/app/src/main/java/com/example/demouser/bond/TemplateMainActivity.java) creates the Template screen.
 This class has methods to create image buttons representing available templates.
 Each button is a TemplateMainItemObject.
-The class also uses a GridAdapter to generate a grid view.
+This class also uses a GridAdapter to generate a grid view.
 * [TemplateMainItemObject.java](https://github.com/vantrinh7/Bond/blob/master/app/src/main/java/com/example/demouser/bond/TemplateMainItemObjects.java) specifies an object on the template screen.
 It has methods to get and set content of the object.
 * [TemplateGridAdapter.java](https://github.com/vantrinh7/Bond/blob/master/app/src/main/java/com/example/demouser/bond/TemplateGridAdapter.java) extends ArrayAdapter and contructs a grid view on the temmplate screen.